Chandni-bhatia/Chandni-bhatia/README.md

 - 👋 Hi, I’m @Chandni-bhatia
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on a project relate to java
+- 💞️ I’m looking to collaborate on a project related to java
 - 📫 How to reach me -chandnibhatia74@gmail
 Com